-SQL database security encryption is practically an algorithm that transforms data within a database from a readable state into a cipher text of unreadable characters.
+SQL database security encryption is practically an algorithm that transforms data within a database from a readable state into a ciphertext of unreadable characters.

 SQL Database Security Encryption

 The algorithm will generate a key which the user can use to decrypt the data and retrieve the usable information as needed.
-Unlike antivirus software or password protection security methods, this algorithm applies on the data itself.
+Unlike antivirus software or password protection security methods, this algorithm applies to the data itself.

 The difference is important: if the system is breached, the data is still only readable for users who have the right encryption keys, making the SQL database security encryption a harder system to crack.